Improving DM estimates using low-frequency scattering-broadening estimates: Application of DMscat on PSR J1643-1224

 \section{Application of \texttt{DMscat} on PSR J1643-1224}

-After validating \texttt{DMscat}, we applied this technique on PSR J1643$-$1224 data observed with the uGMRT as part of the InPTA observations.
+After validating \texttt{DMscat}, we applied this technique to PSR J1643$-$1224 data observed with the uGMRT as part of the InPTA observations.
 PSR J1643$-$1224 is a pulsar in the PTA ensemble that exhibits prominent scatter-broadening.
-This pulsar is observed in the InPTA experiment simultaneously at two different frequency bands, namely Band 3 (300$-$500 MHz) and Band 5 (1260$-$1460 MHz), using the upgraded Giant Metrewave Radio Telescope \citep{ugmrt, reddy_et_al2017}.
+This pulsar is observed in the InPTA experiment simultaneously at two different frequency bands, namely Band 3 (300$-$500 MHz) and Band 5 (1260$-$1460 MHz), using the upgraded Giant Metrewave Radio Telescope~\citep{ugmrt, reddy_et_al2017}.
+The uGMRT observations at Band 3 and Band 5 are concurrent with all backend delays well calibrated and therefore such uGMRT data does not require a JUMP and can directly be used to estimate DMs by combining the two bands \citep{inptadr1}.
 These simultaneous observations at two different bands allow us to estimate the DMs with high precision.
 Negligible scatter-broadening is seen in Band 5 data, whereas the pulsar shows significant pulse broadening at Band 3 as can be seen in Fig.~\ref{fig:1643figs}.
-We used the observations over two years between 2019 to 2021, which also formed part of InPTA Data Release 1 \citep[InPTA-DR1 : ][]{inptadr1}.
+We used the observations over two years between 2019 and 2021, which also formed part of InPTA Data Release 1 \citep[InPTA-DR1 : ][]{inptadr1}.
 We only used the data observed with 200 MHz bandwidth (MJD 58781 $-$ 59496).
 The DM time series of this pulsar, obtained with \texttt{DMCalc} using data without accounting for scatter-broadening, were presented in the InPTA-DR1 and is shown in Figure \ref{realdm}.